 When you’re running a small business, it can feel like there are always a million things to do.
 You have to drive sales, balance the books and keep a close eye on your employees.
 (Don’t forget about your company’s Facebook page, either.)

 Sometimes, getting insurance for your business can get lost in the shuffle.
 But experts say that could be a critical mistake.
-“It is risky for any business to go without some basic coverage,” says Jacquelyn Bishop, a business analyst in GEICO’s commercial insurance department.
+“It is risky for any business to go without some basic coverage,” says Jacquelyn Bishop in GEICO’s commercial insurance department.

 A small slipup could cost you everything, and with premiums starting as low as $500 a year, getting coverage makes good sense, she says.
 But where do you start?

 The first step is lining up general liability insurance.
 This will cover any property damage or personal injuries connected to your business, including the notorious “slip-and-fall.”
 Among other things, it will pay for legal fees and medical bills related to injuries, while covering any havoc you accidentally wreak on a rental property.

 From there, the type of coverage you need depends on the size and nature of your business, says Bishop.
 Firms with employees will need workers’ compensation insurance, which is usually mandated by the government.

 If you have a fleet of company vehicles, commercial auto insurance is a must.
 It could also be necessary if you’re using your own car to ferry around people or products.

 Finally, professionals should have specialized professional liability insurance that covers negligence and legal fees.
 This kind of coverage isn’t only for doctors and lawyers; everyone from personal trainers to beauticians to IT consultants can end up on the wrong side of a lawsuit.